Richardaeld/Fat_Racoon_Kitchen/README.md

 ---

 #### Expectation(s):
-1. Content fills appropriately and doesn't spill out beyond obvious orders.
+1. Content fills appropriately and doesn't spill out beyond obvious borders.
 1. Content doesn't overlap and is easily read.
 1. Tester will intentionally try to submit incorrect data to check for incorrect validation.